-Meetings will be held online through zoom until further notice.
+Meetings will be held online through zoom as noted.

 Refer to the newsletter for detailed information.

 April 22, 2022

 Facilitated by Kate Gould